UCL-ION-python-course-2025/connect4/README.md

 ## Other code :gear:

 There are **a load** of functions in `game_mechanics.py`.
-The useful functions are clearly indicated and are explained in their docstrings.
+The useful functions are clearly indicated as "potentially useful files'.
+How they work is explained in their docstrings.

 We suggest you use these to form your features.
 However, **you cannot change the `game_mechanics.py` file**.
 The original will be used in the competition.